 – 2 PHOTOS, 7*7cm.
 It is interesting to note that the photo paper was very thin, which made it impossible to retouch the image or make any changes.
 The background had to be white.
 Pay attention to the feet of the photographer’s assistant who is holding the white cloth.
 In most cases the applicants were photographed without a hat/head cloth.
 We saw the photos of women wearing head cloths, but they were very rare.
 One of the photos had to be certified by the Community Council to prove authenticity.

 In looking at all those many photos on passports, certificates and other documents from the 1930’s, it made us realize that the people did not really understand how lucky they were, and how crucial these steps for emigration were going to be for their fate.
 Just a couple of years later WWII took the lives of approximately 14 million people in Poland and Ukraine.

 There is much more to come in future blogs and we invite you to follow Andriy Dorosh on FB to get notifications about these future posts.
 We are also pleased to offer assistance with your family research in Ukraine and with exploring the mysterious past of your ancestors.
-Our heritage tours of Ukraine, Poland and Slovakia will let you learn much about your roots, and you will have an enjoyable and relaxing vacation.
+Our heritage tours of Ukraine, Poland and Slovakia will let you learn much about your roots.
+We can make your Ukraine experience the trip of a life time.